 Horticulture in Rwanda

 There exists a number of labor-based challenges in the sector.
 There is no up to date minimum wage regulation, with the consequence that growers are paying very low and unregulated wages – mostly between RFW 700 – 1,000 per day (US$ 0.90-1.27).
 The seasonal nature of employment denies the majority of workers key employment benefits, such as: paid leave, social protection and trade union membership.
-In this sector, women occupy subordinate positions in the work place hierarchy, in spite of their large numbers.
+In this sector, women occupy subordinate positions in the workplace hierarchy, in spite of their large numbers.

-Through a non-confrontational strategy, including collecting evidence-based materials to open the space for dialogue with Government.
-These include the Rwanda Workers Trade Union Confederation (CESTRAR) on organization workers in horticulture sector and sensitization on their rights, Rwanda Women’s Network on enhancing the leadership capacities of women workers and management staff in horticulture farms, and Haguruka who engage government on labor and policy changes.
+Through a non-confrontational strategy, including collecting evidence-based material they open up the space for dialogue with the government.
+The trade union mainly focuses on sensitizing workers on their rights; Rwanda Women’s Network on enhancing the leadership capacities of women workers; and Haguruka engages with the government on labor and policy changes.

 - Through the Women@Work Campaign, two gender committees have been established at two flower farms.
 Through training done by the partners, these committees have engaged an internal consultant to develop gender-sensitive policies and mechanisms.